New Google privacy policy explained and how data will be used for AI

 Lawsuits on data collection

-It is interesting to note that change to Google’s privacy policy came just days after a USD 3 billion (INR 2,47,27,200 crore approx.) class-action lawsuit was brought against OpenAI which accused it of stealing “private information, including personally identifiable information, from hundreds of millions of internet users, including children of all ages, without their informed consent or knowledge.”
+It is interesting to note that change to Google’s privacy policy came just days after a USD 3 billion class-action lawsuit was brought against OpenAI which accused it of stealing “private information, including personally identifiable information, from hundreds of millions of internet users, including children of all ages, without their informed consent or knowledge.”

 The 157-page lawsuit, filed on 28 June in a district court in the Northern District of California, alleges that OpenAI never registered as a data broker and yet “scraped 300 billion words from the internet.”